JGAVEN/Lego-GPT/README.md

 `uvicorn api:app`, and a static site for the front-end build.
 Update any environment variables in the Render dashboard or via `envVarGroups` as needed.

+The blueprint defines two API services—`lego-gpt-api-green` and `lego-gpt-api-blue`.
+Only the green service is active by default.
+The blue service stays disabled until you use it for a blue/green rollout, so it may show as a failed or pending deploy in the Render dashboard.

 > **Prerequisites**
 > * Python 3.11+